Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 In addition to marketability, market readiness depends on your potential product’s:

-• Necessity, or ability to address pain points
+- Necessity, or the ability to address pain points

 MVP